freqtrade/freqtrade/docs/strategy-customization.md

 from freqtrade.persistence import Trade
 ```

-The following example queries for the current pair and trades from today, however other filters easily be added.
+The following example queries for the current pair and trades from today, however other filters can easily be added.

 ``` python
 if self.config['runmode'] in ('live', 'dry_run'):